Neural oscillation: History

 Richard Caton discovered electrical activity in the cerebral hemispheres of rabbits and monkeys and presented his findings in 1875.
-Adolf Beck published in 1890 his observations of spontaneous electrical activity of the brain of rabbits and dogs that included rhythmic oscillations altered by light detected with electrodes directly placed on the surface of the brain.
+Adolf Beck published in 1890 his observations of spontaneous electrical activity of the brain of rabbits and dogs that included rhythmic oscillations altered by light, detected with electrodes directly placed on the surface of the brain.
 Before Hans Berger, Vladimir Vladimirovich Pravdich-Neminsky published the first animal EEG and the evoked potential of a dog.

 Overview

 Neural oscillations are observed throughout the central nervous system at all levels, and include spike trains, local field potentials and large-scale oscillations which can be measured by electroencephalography (EEG).
 In general, oscillations can be characterized by their frequency, amplitude and phase.
 These signal properties can be extracted from neural recordings using time-frequency analysis.
 In large-scale oscillations, amplitude changes are considered to result from changes in synchronization within a neural ensemble, also referred to as local synchronization.
 In addition to local synchronization, oscillatory activity of distant neural structures (single neurons or neural ensembles) can synchronize.
 Neural oscillations and synchronization have been linked to many cognitive functions such as information transfer, perception, motor control and memory.

+The opposite of neuron synchronization is neural isolation, which is when electrical activity of neurons is not temporally synchronized.
+This is when the likelihood of the neuron to reach its threshold potential for the signal to propagate to the next neuron decreases.
+This phenomenon is typically observed as the spectral intensity decreases from the summation of these neurons firing, which can be utilized to differentiate cognitive function or neural isolation.
+However, new non-linear methods have been used that couple temporal and spectral entropic relationships simultaneously to characterize how neurons are isolated, (the signal's inability to propagate to adjacent neurons), an indicator of impairment (e.g., hypoxia).

 Neural oscillations have been most widely studied in neural activity generated by large groups of neurons.
 Large-scale activity can be measured by techniques such as EEG.
 In general, EEG signals have a broad spectral content similar to pink noise, but also reveal oscillatory activity in specific frequency bands.
 The first discovered and best-known frequency band is alpha activity (8–12 Hz) that can be detected from the occipital lobe during relaxed wakefulness and which increases when the eyes are closed.
-Other frequency bands are: delta (1–4 Hz), theta (4–8 Hz), beta (13–30 Hz), low gamma (30–70 Hz), and high gamma (70–150 Hz) frequency bands, where faster rhythms such as gamma activity have been linked to cognitive processing.
-Indeed, EEG signals change dramatically during sleep and show a transition from faster frequencies to increasingly slower frequencies such as alpha waves.
+Other frequency bands are: delta (1–4 Hz), theta (4–8 Hz), beta (13–30 Hz), low gamma (30–70 Hz), and high gamma (70–150 Hz) frequency bands.
+Faster rhythms such as gamma activity have been linked to cognitive processing.
+Indeed, EEG signals change dramatically during sleep.
 In fact, different sleep stages are commonly characterized by their spectral content.
 Consequently, neural oscillations have been linked to cognitive states, such as awareness and consciousness.